guides

 Protect Your Investment

-A triplex can be an excellent investment, but hidden repairs can quickly erode your returns.
-A thorough inspection identifies issues before they become your expensive problems.
+A triplex can be an excellent investment, but deferred maintenance and major system work can quickly erode your returns.
+A thorough inspection documents condition and priorities before you commit.

 Considering a triplex investment?
 Our inspectors have evaluated hundreds of Montreal multi-unit buildings.
 Get a comprehensive inspection before you commit.